actionml/docs.actionml.com/single_driver_machine.md

 Notice that we are now logged in as the `aml` user

-1.3 Setup passwordless ssh to other cluster machines?
+**NOTE**: Setup passwordless ssh to other cluster machines?
 Not sure that this is required.

 ## 2. Setup Java 1.7 or 1.8